tomjoht/tomjoht.github.io/_restapicourse/docapis_exploring_restapi_marketplace.md

 ## Find the Aeris Weather API

 Now let's look at another weather API (this one not on Mashape).
-In contrast to the simple API on Mashape, the [Aeris Weather API](http://www.aerisweather.com/) API is much more robust and extensive.
+In contrast to the simple API on Mashape, the [Aeris Weather API](http://www.aerisweather.com/) is much more robust and extensive.
 You can see that the Aeris Weather API is a professional grade, information-rich API that could empower an entire news service.

 1. Go to [Aeris Weather API](http://www.aerisweather.com/).
 2. Click **Develop** on the top navigation, then click **Aeris Weather**.
 Then click **Documentation**.